 Taking into account all the relevant considerations bearing on sentence, in serious cases, such as where wives have been badly injured, custodial sentences may be the only appropriate sentence even if the accused is a first offender.
 Custodial sentences may also be required where the accused has previous convictions for this offence or has repeatedly violated protection orders.

-Much assupport should be given to assist parties to manage their relationships without using violence, there are some marriages and relationships that are so broken as a result of violence that they can no longer be mended and simply pose a grave threat to the physical wellbeing of females in such relationships.
+Much support should be given to assist parties to manage their relationships without using violence, there are some marriages and relationships that are so broken as a result of violence that they can no longer be mended and simply pose a grave threat to the physical wellbeing of females in such relationships.